vielmetti/vacuum/2018/2018-calendar.md

 ## May 2018

-Tuesday, May 1.
-Ann Arbor City Council special meeting, Y Lot.
-5 pm, City Council chambers

-Tuesday, May 1.
-Ann Arbor City Planning Commission regular meeting.
-7 pm, City Council chambers

 Sunday, May 6.
 Water Hill Music Fest.

 * http://waterhill.org

+Monday, May 7.
+Regular meeting of Ann Arbor City Council, City Hall, Council Chambers (2d floor).

 Tuesday, May 8.
 Ann Arbor Public Schools district will vote on a tax proposal.